cliffjsgit/class8-slides/slides.md

 +++++

+##### 14.7 Choosing a Database

 DBM provides a key/data pairs in a data file.
 It is basically a persistent dictionary.
 There are 4 alternative DBM services available in Python: dbm, dbm.gnu, and dbm.ndbm. and dbm.dumb (Portable DBM implemented in Python).
 In addition, the anydbm module provides a generic intererface to all of the dbm implementations, and chooses the best DBM module avaiable.

-The DBM modules work when your data stored as a key/value pair.
+The DBM modules provide you with your data stored as a key/value pair.
 You can use the the value of a DBM persistent dictionary
 when:
 - data needs are simple
 - small amounts of data are involved